Staff Group Pick

 From Behind the Fence

-In this lesson students will be challenged to step inside the mind of someone half way around the world, analyze details of visual media, identify and summarize important information, and compare and contrast two major events in the history of our civilization.
+Students often have a difficult time connecting to non-fiction texts simply because they cannot identify with the subject matter.
+In this lesson, students will be challenged to step inside the mind of someone halfway around the world (a child during the Holocaust or the crisis in Darfur), analyze details of visual media, identify and summarize important information, and compare and contrast two major events in the history of our civilization.
+This lesson will stretch students’ perspectives on global issues and challenge them to form their own opinions on topics such as racial discrimination, social injustice, and genocide.

 Who I Am